 Is Harlem Safe?

 The concern around whether Harlem is safe is a matter of perception.
-It has its share of crime, just like any other metropolitan region, but over the past several decades, there have been significant changes.
-Crime rates have decreased as a consequence of improved enforcement, community efforts and gentrification.
-Harlem is now regarded reasonably safe in comparison to its turbulent history.
-Like you would in any city, it is crucial to be cautious and aware of your surroundings.
+It has its share of crime, just as other neighborhoods and like any other metropolitan region, but over the past several decades, there have been significant changes.
+Crime rates have decreased as a consequence of significant improvements in enforcement, community efforts and gentrification.

 Crime Rates in Harlem

-Since the 1990s, crime rates in Harlem have considerably decreased, in line with the overall decline in New York City.
-Even while there is still crime in the area, it is far less common than it used to be.
-Major crimes in Harlem, such as robbery, homicide and burglary have declined, according to NYPD data, making the neighborhood safer than it once was.
+Major crimes in Harlem, such as robbery, homicide, burglary, and drug related crimes, have declined, according to NYPD crime data, making the neighborhood safer than it once was.
 Nonetheless, crime still persists in metropolitan areas, and the level of safety may differ from block to block.
 If you’re looking for a safer neighborhood in New York, take a look at Bushwick.

 Tips for Staying Safe Specifically in Harlem